OCFL/ocfl-java/README.md

 to set this up.
 Currently, the only supported databases are PostgreSQL and H2.
 The `ocfl-java` client populates the object details database on demand.
 There is no need to pre-populate it, and it can safely be wiped anytime.

-Note, the Amazon S3 storage implementation is not optimized.
+Note, the Amazon S3 storage implementation is significantly slower than the file system implementation.
 It will likely not perform well on large files or objects with lots of files.
 Additionally, it does not cache any object files locally, requiring them to be retrieved from S3 on every access.
-These issues will be addressed in the future.

 ### Configuration